For campus IT, instructional technology, and platform teams

 tests.json

-deno task app:preview path/to/app
+deno task app:test-preview path/to/app

 deno task app:validate path/to/app